nrfconnect/sdk-nrf/samples/bluetooth/mesh/chat/README.rst

 Interacting with the sample
 ---------------------------

-1. Connect the kit to the computer using a USB cable.
+1. Connect the development kit to the computer using a USB cable.
-   The kit is assigned a COM port (Windows), ttyACM device (Linux) or tty.usbmodem (MacOS).
+   The development kit is assigned a COM port (Windows), ttyACM device (Linux) or tty.usbmodem (MacOS).
 #. |connect_terminal_specific|
 #.
 Enable local echo in the terminal to see the text you are typing.